 To a mortgage professional there’s nothing more frustrating than spending time preparing and submitting an application on behalf of a client, only to find it’s declined due to a credit problem.
+Let’s have a look at the truth about credit scoring.

 What can often add insult to injury is learning that the credit problem in question is something as small as a paid default to a phone carrier, often an event that took place years prior.
 This situation can be very difficult for a client to grasp; after all, such a listing may not at all represent their current financial position or ability to service a loan.

-From a client’s perspective being refused finance due to, what in their opinion is a non event, can be highly confronting and often leads to a feeling of distrust towards their financial representative.
-Many clients start to ask the question “does this person really know what they are doing?”
+From a client’s perspective being refused finance due to, what in their opinion is a non-event, can be highly confronting and often leads to a feeling of distrust towards their financial representative.
+Many clients start to ask the question “Does this person really know what they are doing?”.
 This suspicion can be a very hard position for a mortgage professional to recover from and the loss of the client can be the unfortunate outcome.

 How is it that seemingly small historic credit listings can have such disastrous effects?
 The answer is how such an event impacts on an individual’s credit score.